2sic/2sxc-docs/docs-src/pages/extensions/app-extensions/by-2sxc/radmin/configure-view/index.md

 The view configuration defines what the Radmin table is and what data it should load.

+## General Settings

+Open the view settings dialog.

 <div gallery="gallery-radmin-configure-view">
   <img src="./assets/edit-view.png">
   <img src="./assets/configure-view.png">
 </div>

-Start with the general settings:

 **Title**
 The heading shown above your table.